syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 {% endhighlight %}
 {% endtabs %}

 ## Change editor layout settings

 You can change the label width, label position, and editor width.
 This is possible by using the `GenerateDataFormItem` event when `AutoGenerateItems` is true.
 In the event, change the layout settings by using the `DefaultLayoutSettings` property in the `DataFormItem`.

-For `AutoGenerate` false you can use property directly by using the DataFormItem - add refrence link for explict create data editor.
+For `AutoGenerate` false, you can use property directly by using the `DataFormItem` - add refrence link for explict create data editor.

 By default label position is left.